Inertial Hopf-cyclic homology: The Hopf-cyclic quantization

+Therefore, under Galois condition making sense for merely a coalgebra $C$ coaction on an algebra $A$, ``entwined'' is superfluous, hence the name \emph{$C$-Galois extension} used in \cite{BrzeHaja09}.
+However, since we go beyond the Galois case, we started with the most general notion of \emph{entwined $C$-algebra extension}, embracing all cases of interest.

-For $I = 0$, the quotient coalgebra-Galois extensions recover the Hopf-Galois extensions, and in case of $A = H$ they are called homogeneous coalgebra-Galois extensions.
-In particular, viewing $H$ as a right $H$-comodule algebra via its comultiplication, one obtains the homogeneous $H/I$-Galois extensions
+In the case when $\C{I} = 0$, the quotient coalgebra-Galois extensions recover the \emph{Hopf-Galois extensions}, and in the case when $A = \C{H}$ they are called \emph{homogeneous coalgebra-Galois extensions}.
+In particular, viewing $\C{H}$ as a right $\C{H}$-comodule algebra via its comultiplication, one obtains the homogeneous $\C{H}/\C{I}$-Galois extensions

 Such Galois extensions correspond to the quantum homogeneous spaces.
-Concrete examples include Manin's plane and Podl\'es sphere \cite{Brze96}, as well as a quantum spherical fibration of $SU_q(2)$, \cite{Brze97}.
+Concrete examples include Manin's plane and Podle\'s spheres \cite{Brze96}, as well as a quantum spherical fibration of $SU_q(2)$ \cite{Brze97}.
 The quantum instanton bundle introduced in \cite{BoneCiccTarl02} is also a quotient coalgebra-Galois extension, \cite{BoneCiccDabrTarl04}.
-This examples uses the full generality of the quotient coalgebra-Galois extensions: $A \neq H$ and $I \neq 0$.
+The latter example requires the full generality of the quotient coalgebra-Galois extensions: $A \neq \C{H}$ and $\C{I} \neq 0$.

-In fact, the cyclic object on the right hand side of Theorem \ref{thm-A-C-to-C-H-M} makes sense in even more general case of extensions, which we define as follows.